 Unfortunately more clouds soon moved in and it became apparent that the weather would be making a change.
 After finishing up photography and breakfast I packed up camp and set out for the next destination on the loop, Toxaway Lake.

-Immediately the trail begins a switchback climb up to a 9000′ pass.
+Immediately the trail begins a switchback climb up to Snowyside Pass, the high point of the loop at 9416′.
 From here the views are spectacular.
+Although I continued on down the pass, an easy scramble to the summit of Snowyside Peak is a popular side trip.
 Below are Twin Lakes, set in a bowl surrounded by jagged peaks and ridges.
-The pass area would make a great spot to camp but after a short while I needed to move on.
+The pass area would make a great spot to camp but after a short while, I needed to move on.

 Twin Lakes #66185 Purchase

 The next morning the rain eased up a little but clouds still shrouded the surrounding peaks.
 I took advantage of the break in the rain, packed up, and headed down the trail.
 Long sections of the trail were now muddy ponds and streams.
 Eventually, the rain stopped but the clouds still hung low.

 The trail continued a gradual descent as it passed Farley Lake.
 I was disappointed to have missed out on photographing at Toxaway Lake, and now Farley Lake would also be a casualty of the weather.
 After Farley, the trail descended more rapidly and entered deep forests of pine.
 It passed through an enormous avalanche path made during the previous winter.
 Huge trees snapped like match sticks were laying everywhere.